noke-inc/noke-core-api-documentation/README.md

 ### ```POST /fobs/sync/```

 Used to update a fob.
-Requires a session string from the lock (*see [Nokē Mobile library documentation](https://github.com/noke-inc/noke-mobile-library-ios#nok%C4%93-mobile-library-for-ios)*).
+Requires a session string from the lock (*see Nokē Mobile library documentation [Android]((https://github.com/noke-inc/noke-mobile-library-android#nok%C4%93-mobile-library-for-android)) / [iOS](https://github.com/noke-inc/noke-mobile-library-ios#nok%C4%93-mobile-library-for-ios)*).
 In general usage, the user will start the app then squeeze the fob.
 Once the app recognizes the fob and connects it can call /fobs/sync/ and then send the returned commands to the fob.

 #### HEADERS